LoAT-developers/adcl-nonterm-eval/docs/index.md

     </table>

     <p>
-      Finally, we provide tables with the detailed results of our benchmarks.
+      Finally, we provide tables with the detailed results of our benchmarks on separate sites.
     </p>
     <ul>
       <li>